GNOME/gtksourceview/docs/lang-reference.md

   Used to map the style with a default style, to use colors and font properties defined for those default styles.
-  The id of the default style has to be preceded with the id of the language where it is defined, separated with a semicolon ":".
+  The id of the default style has to be preceded by the id of the language where it is defined, separated with a colon "`:`".
   When omitted the style is not considered derived from any style and will not be highlighted until the user specifies a color scheme for this style.